oliverbenns/blog/README.md

 Inspired by the simplicity of John Carmack's [.plan files](https://github.com/oliverbenns/john-carmack-plan).
 [Sen](https://github.com/oliverbenns/sen) aims to create a minimalist blog for developers all within a Git repo.
 It prevents the need to worry about updates, style, management and longevity so they can focus purely on what's important: the message.

+Each post is a markdown file, by creation date.
+Markdown was chosen as it offers minimal formatting.
+More sophisticated than plain text, but not to the point where the author has to worry about semantics.
+Similar to Carmack's posts, they aren't intended to be long essays - just quick, simple dev logs that are created and published in the same day.

+This post structure outputs like this:

+- posts
+  - 2016
+    - 2016-01-01.md
+  - 2017
+    - 2017-01-01.md

 ## Getting Started

 1. First steps require you to have the bash scripts and correct structure.
 You can do this a few ways: